Karoline Leach: The Carroll controversy

-Leach's theory of a "Carroll Myth" created a furor when first suggested, and continues to divide scholars, though has gained the support of authors such as Carolyn Siger offering it support.
+Leach's theory of a "Carroll Myth" created a furore when first suggested, and continues to divide scholars, though has gained the support of authors such as Carolyn Siger.
 Authors including Morton N. Cohen and Martin Gardner downplayed or dismissed her importance.
-Cohen, who was also a Dodgson biographer, repudiated Leach's position as being simply a plea for the defense, and, in a 2003 article in the Times Literary Supplement, labeled Leach and her supporters as "revisionists" attempting to rewrite history.
+Cohen, who was also a Dodgson biographer, repudiated Leach's position as being simply a plea for the defence, and, in a 2003 article in the Times Literary Supplement, labelled Leach and her supporters as "revisionists" attempting to rewrite history.

 In 2004, Leach founded the Association for New Lewis Carroll Studies, that aims to promote reassessment of Carroll's life in light of the alleged 'Myth'.
 Its membership, as of 2010, includes scholars such as Hugues Lebailly, Carolyn Sigler, Sherry L. Ackerman, John Tufail and Cristopher Hollingsworth.